kino6052/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Every reduction step that includes "eliminate" and "only choice" constraints we look at every unit in the grid and look for boxes that contain same two values.
-If there are such boxes in the unit, we remove these values from the rest of the unit leaving only these two boxes with these values.
+A: For every reduction step that includes "eliminate" and "only choice" constraints we look at every unit in the grid and look for boxes that contain same two values.
+If there are such boxes in the unit, we remove these values from the rest of the unit except for the twins.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: At the beginning of every reduction step we eliminate values that already solved in a diagonal from the rest of the diagonal for both diagonals.
+A: At the beginning of every reduction step we eliminate values in a diagonal that are already solved from the rest of the diagonal.
+This applies for both diagonals.

 ### Install